jthedu/cfss_hw03/scotus.md

 ## Recode variables as you find necessary

 I decided not to recode variables at the beginning.
-If I needed to recode anything for a question, I did it within the assigned code chunk.
+If I needed to recode anything for a question, I did it within the assigned code chunk so I could easily remember what I was doing without scrolling up.

 ## What percentage of cases in each term are decided by a one-vote margin (i.e. 5-4, 4-3, etc.)